OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

     ":" + myLocalDictionaryDate["minutes"]);)
 ```

-Note that **convertToLocalClientTime** takes care of the difference between an Outlook rich client, and Outlook on the web or OWA for Devices:
+Note that **convertToLocalClientTime** takes care of the difference between an Outlook rich client, and Outlook on the web or mobile devices:

 - If **convertToLocalClientTime** detects the current host is a rich client, the method converts the **Date** representation to a dictionary representation in the same client computer time zone, consistent with the rest of the rich client user interface.

-- If **convertToLocalClientTime** detects the current host is Outlook on the web or OWA for Devices, the method converts the UTC-correct **Date** representation to a dictionary format in the EAC time zone, consistent with the rest of the Outlook on the web or OWA for Devices user interface.
+- If **convertToLocalClientTime** detects the current host is Outlook on the web or mobile devices, the method converts the UTC-correct **Date** representation to a dictionary format in the EAC time zone, consistent with the rest of the Outlook on the web or mobile devices user interface.

 ### Scenario B: Displaying start and end dates in a new appointment form